squarematr1x/Symbolic-Calculator/README.md

 # YAASC
 YAASC (Yet Another Aspiring Symbolic Calculator) is a primitive symbolic calculator made from scratch.
 It is designed for performing simplification operations on different algebraic expressions.
 All the expressions are stored in a tree (data structure).

 An expression tree is constructed from an input string given by the user.
-Expression nodes in the tree can be binary, generic, function or atomic.
+Expression nodes in the tree can be binary, generic, function or atomic (Example 1).
 A binary node has two children, where as a generic node can have arbitrary number of children.
 A function node has only one child (parameter) and an atomic node doesn't have any children.
-By modifying the expression tree with different algorithms, the mathematical expression given by the user can be simplified.
+By modifying the expression tree with different algorithms, the mathematical expression given by the user can be simplified (Example 3).

 ### Example 1: Different nodes
 ![nodes](https://github.com/squarematr1x/YAASC/blob/master/Resources/img3.png?raw=true)

-### Example 2: an expression tree constructed from input a^2+b
 Infix input string is first converted to postfix (a ^ 2 + b --> a 2 ^ b +).
-Next, the expression tree is constructed from the postfix input.
+Next, the expression tree is constructed from the postfix input (Example 2).
 The scanner knows how to seperate between function input and variables.
 For example: sin(x) will be converted to x #sin, where as san(x) will be converted to s a * n * x * .
 At the moment hashtag symbol (#) acts as a function token.

+### Example 2: an expression tree constructed from input a^2+b

 ![simple tree](https://github.com/squarematr1x/YAASC/blob/master/Resources/img1.png?raw=true)